 This wouldn’t seem like a big deal to most, but I live in Los Angeles were “rain” is at a premium.

 Anyone who knows me, gets that I hate to drive to begin with, but hate it even more in mist, rain, darkness, anything but perfect sunny weather at this point.
 If I won the lottery today, one of the first things on my list would be to hire a permanent driver.
 I wish I was kidding, but I’m not.
 I’ve been saying this since I got my license as a teenager.
 I’ve just never been a fan of driving and I don’t care about cars at all.
 But, I do drive and yes, I drive well – just like everyone else thinks they do – it’s just not my thing.
 But, I had an appointment to meet with a client and since I’m a stickler for keeping my commitments, I went anyways even though when I started to leave, the rain was really coming down hard.
-I can’t lie, I thought about cancelling for a second, maybe a more than a few seconds.
-Yaaasss, because it was raining!
-I would have come up with another reason of course, like I was “sick” or something, but I truly considered canceling because of the rain.
+I can’t lie, I thought about cancelling for a second — okay, maybe more than a few seconds – Yaaasss, because it was raining!
+I would have come up with another reason of course, like I was “sick” or something, but I truly considered ditching the meeting because of the rain.
 Hee!

-Well, of course I went to my appointment.
-And in case you missed, I hate driving.
+Well, I went to my appointment.
+And in case you missed it, I hate driving.
 I hate rain while driving even more.

 It was a lovely drive.
 I swear to God, or whatever you believe in, it was incredible!
 I mean EVERYONE used their “blinkahs” and even though there was one little mishap – where a car tried to get into the next lane during a slow in the downpour while the opposing car was trying to do the same, they both noticed each other and one let the other by kindly.
 No horn honking, no middle fingers or exasperated looks – actually, there was a “It’s all good” wave by the person in the first car to the other car.
 Seriously.
 In Los Angeles!
 Amazing!